api3dao/rsk-hackathon-starter/README.md

 ### Fund your master wallet

-Run the following to send your master wallet 0.1 ETH for it to [create a provider record](https://api3dao.github.io/api3-docs/pre-alpha/protocols/request-response/provider.html#creating-a-provider-record) for you on-chain.
+Run the following to send your master wallet 0.1 RBTC for it to [create a provider record](https://api3dao.github.io/api3-docs/pre-alpha/protocols/request-response/provider.html#creating-a-provider-record) for you on-chain.
 ```sh
 npm run fund-master-wallet
 ```